 By Sheeva Azma

 Science communication (or “SciComm”) is at the heart of all of the work we do at Fancy Comma.
-That’s why I was recently excited to obtain a free copy of the book “Effective Science Communication (Second Edition): A practical guide to surviving as a scientist” by scientists Sam Illingworth and Grant Allen.
+That’s why I was excited to obtain a free copy of the book “Effective Science Communication (Second Edition): A practical guide to surviving as a scientist” by scientists Sam Illingworth and Grant Allen.
 Both are scientists and SciComm professionals in the field of atmospheric sciences.
 Illingworth is a senior lecturer at the University of Western Australia, while Allen is a professor at The University of Manchester.

 Communication Skills Are Key to Successful Science

 Illingworth and Allen’s book contains useful knowledge gained both from the academic literature as well as their own SciComm endeavors.
 As they write, the book is meant to be a “practical guide to surviving, and thriving, as a scientist in the 21st century.”
 In fact, they say, being a scientist and having good communication skills are inseparable: “To become better scientists, we need to be more effective at both communicating our research to the scientific community, and discussing it with non-scientists.”

 “To become better scientists, we need to be more effective at both communicating our research to the scientific community, and discussing it with non-scientists.” – Effective Science Communication (2nd Edition) by Illingworth and AllenTweet

 “Inward-Facing” SciComm Is Used by Scientists, for Scientists